natke889/Grafana-Veeam/README.md

 cd Grafana-Veeam
 ~~~~

-Edit the .env file and set the vcenter info.
+Edit the .env file and set the veeam info.
 ~~~~
 vi .env
 ~~~~